gleichda/gleich.dev/gleich.dev/content/article/how-have-i-built-this-site.md

 On the next page you get a prompt what you have to update.
 Depending on if it is a root level domain or a sub domain it's either updating the A and AAA records or adding a CNAME.

-This step you have to do with your provider.
+This step you have to do with your domain registrar.
 Which can also be Google but does not need to be.